fsommers/bureaucrat/README.md

 </tr>
 </table>

 The last document illustrates the ability to render document backgrounds that mimic scanned or photographed paper documents.
-(In this case, perhaps the office was a bit hasty with blood samples while performing tests...)
+(In this case, perhaps the office was a bit hasty with blood samples...)

 For each document, you get a data file, which is useful in supervised training situations: